paulpach/ummorpg_mysql/Readme.md

 * Normalized the tables.
 * Optimize database access.
 Don't do so many round trips to the database for inventory, skills and equipment.

+# How to contribute

+Send me pull requests if you want to see some changes.

+Open issues if you find a bug

+Or buy me a beer in my [patreon page](https://www.patreon.com/user?u=13679599) if you want to provide code fuel.

 # Installation instructions